la2050/archive/_organizations/children-now.md

   - 'http://maker.good.is/myla2050learn2015/projects/PROKIDLA.html'
   - 'http://maker.good.is/myLA2050connect/projects/ProKidLA.html'
 year_submitted:
+  - '2020'
   - '2019'
   - '2018'
   - '2016'
   - '2015'
   - '2014'
 project_ids:
+  - '0202015'
   - '9102124'
   - '8102019'
   - '6102034'
   - '5102052'
   - '4102035'
 project_titles:
+  - Improving Educational Outcomes for Foster Youth in LA County
   - Improving Disaster Relief Efforts for Foster Youth and Families in LA
   - 'A Pro-Kid LA: Building The Children’s Movement in Los Angeles'
   - 'Leveraging The Children’s Movement to Make LA the Best Place to Learn '